 The health, safety, and welfare of the public depend upon the integrity of many professionals who practice various occupations across the nation.
 From bus drivers to food servers and everyone in between, we rely on the professional training and education of the individual as well as their adherence to both national and state guidelines to keep us all safe.

-The importance of this integrity is especially true when it comes to architects, engineers and the like.
-And although there are national guidelines it’s vital for these professionals to know and follow their specific state rules too.
-Washington State has their own protocol for use of Washington architectural stamps.
+The importance of this integrity is especially true when it comes to architects, engineers, and the like.
+And although there are national guidelines these professionals need to know and follow their specific state rules too.
+Washington State has its protocol for use of Washington architectural stamps.
 The Washington State Board for Architects authorizes all seals in Washington.

 - Washington State licensed architect’s name